Kansas State 33, Texas Christian 31

 Kansas State 33, Texas Christian 31: Jack Cantele kicked a 41-yard field goal with three seconds remaining to lift the Wildcats over the visiting Horned Frogs.

 Jake Waters and Daniel Sams rotated under center to help Kansas State (6-4, 4-3 Big 12) win its fourth consecutive game in conference play, with Waters throwing for two scores and Sams rushing for another.
-Tyler Lockett (eight catches, 123 yards) and Tramaine Thompson had receiving touchdowns of 74 and 79 yards, respectively.
+Tyler Lockett (seven catches, 120 yards) and Tramaine Thompson had receiving touchdowns of 74 and 79 yards, respectively.

 The two-man rotation of Casey Pachall and Trevone Boykin at quarterback was just as successful for Texas Christian (4-7, 2-6), as both threw for one score while Boykin ran for another.
 B.J.
 Catalon rushed for 71 yards and a TD for the Horned Frogs, who have dropped four of their last five games.